2 min episode 10 of 18

 Let’s first take a look at how to configure a new committer identity in Tower.

-You can manage User Profiles in the Preferences: just open the Preferences dialog and then switch to the User Profiles tab.
+You can manage User Profiles in the Settings: just open the Settings dialog and then switch to the User Profiles tab.
 Let’s add a new committer identity by clicking on the plus sign.
 Then we’ll add a title, a user name and the email address.

 You can also add a GPG key here if you are using one.
 Then click Create and voilà - we’ve just added a brand new committer identity.